angular/angular/aio/content/guide/http.md

 * The server backend might reject the request, returning an HTTP response with a status code such as 404 or 500.
 These are error _responses_.

 * Something could go wrong on the client-side such as a network error that prevents the request from completing successfully or an exception thrown in an RxJS operator.
-These errors produce JavaScript `ErrorEvent` objects.
+These errors have `status` set to `0` and the `error` property contains a `ProgressEvent` object, whose `type` might provide further information.

 `HttpClient` captures both kinds of errors in its `HttpErrorResponse`.
 You can inspect that response to identify the error's cause.